 Introduction

-In general, particularly when investing in newer or smaller funds where alignment is clear (i.e., GPs are getting wealthy from carry—not fees), we believe LPs should be careful not to overreach.
+In general, particularly when investing in newer or smaller funds where alignment is clear, we believe LPs should be careful not to overreach.
 These are always long-term partnerships that should not be engineered for short-term gains.
-The best way to improve LP returns is not by extracting bespoke concessions, but by helping funds operate with fewer headaches, cleaner operations, and enough working capital to execute their strategy and back outliers.

 What's Standard (and What's Not) in a Side Letter?

-In venture capital, a side letter is a contractual agreement between a limited partner (LP) and a fund that grants that LP specific rights beyond what's included in the standard limited partnership agreement (LPA).
+In venture capital, a side letter is a contractual agreement between a limited partner and a fund that grants that LP specific rights beyond what's included in the standard limited partnership agreement.

 At The Side Letter, we track how LPs and GPs navigate these agreements.
 This guide outlines what's considered market standard, what's tolerable, and what LPs should think twice about asking for.